-So this was exactly c times the [-1, 1] from the column times the [-1, 1] from the row.
+So this was exactly c times the -1, 1 from the column times the -1, 1 from the row.
 That's where this simple little matrix came from.
-And you remember that the, so what's involved in creating this big A transpose C A is just create all these little pieces, which are like this, but they're going to be a little bigger.
-In fact, in a minute I'm going to ask you what size they'll be.
+And you remember that the, so what's involved in creating this big A transpose C A is just create all these little pieces.
+Which are like this, but they're going to be a little bigger.
+Fact, in a minute I'm going to ask you what size they'll be.
 Well, they're really big matrices.
 There are a whole lot of zeroes there that I didn't even put.
 Zeroes are there for rows and columns that aren't touching this particular edge.
 And again, this matrix.
-There'll be all kinds of zeroes in A. Because a typical row of A, bar one, is going to have non-zeroes only for the, yeah what's the size?
+There'll be all kinds of zeroes at A. Because a typical row of A, bar one, is going to have non-zeroes only for the, yeah what's the size?
 How many non-zeroes in a typical row of A?
 Getting the count right first is like half the battle.
-How many non-zeroes in a typical row of A?
+How many non-zeroes in a typical row of a?
 This was the network case where we had a couple of nodes.
 And they were connected.
 And we had an unknown at each end.
 So two unknowns were involved.
 The little matrix was two by two.
 It properly has lots of zeroes for all the other nodes that are not involved.
 And then that matrix kind of gets, assembled is the word I think usually used.
-All these little guys get assembled, you know, pasted, stamped, I hear as the verb sometimes now.
+All these little guys get assembled, you know, pasted, stamped, I hear the verb sometimes now.
 Take these little matrices for this little element.
-And stamp them into the big A transpose C A. This is the c_1, so this gives the c_1 's in the matrix.
-And the c_2 's and the c_3 's.
+And stamp them into the big A transpose C A. This is the $c_1$ , so this gives the $c_1$ 's in the matrix.
+And the $c_2$ 's 2 and the $c_3$ 's.
 Alright.